marcosegborges/ffmpeg/readme.md

 Features, usage and installation instructions are summarized on [brew.sh](https://brew.sh/).

-## What packages are available in Homebrew?
+## What packages are available on Homebrew?

 1. You can browse the Homebrew Packages on [formulae.brew.sh](http://formulae.brew.sh/).
 2. Or type `$ brew search` for a list of formulae.